-An AP that transmits an HE NDP Announcement frame shall set the RA field to the broadcast address when the frame includes more than one STA Info field.
-Otherwise, the AP shall set the RA field to the MAC address of the HE beamformee.

-An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
-An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non-AP STAs shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed to.
-An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield.
+An HE beamformer that transmits an HE NDP Announcement frame to an AP, mesh STA or IBSS STA, shall set the AID11 subfield in the STA Info field of the frame to 0 and shall not broadcast the HE NDP Announcement frame.
+Otherwise, an HE beamformer that transmits an HE NDP Announcement frame shall set the AID11 subfield in each STA Info field to the 11 LSBs of the AID of the non-AP STA that the STA Info field identifies.
+An HE NDP Announcement frame shall not include multiple STA Info fields that have the same value in the AID11 subfield.

-The HE NDP Announcement frame shall indicate the subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used by the intended HE beamformees for the generation of HE compressed beamforming and CQI report except when the HE NDP Announcement frame contains only one STA Info field, in which case tthe subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used for the generation of the HE compressed beamforming and CQI report shall be determined by the recipient of the HE NDP Announcement frame.
+The HE NDP Announcement frame shall indicate the subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used by the intended HE beamformees for the generation of the HE compressed beamforming and CQI report except when the HE NDP Announcement frame is individually addressed and SU feedback is requested, in which case the subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used for the generation of the HE compressed beamforming and CQI report shall be determined by the recipient of the HE NDP Announcement frame, and except when CQI feedback is requested, in which case the subcarrier grouping, Ng, and codebook size are not applicable to the generation of the HE compressed beamforming and CQI report.

-An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field shall transmit a BRP Trigger frame a SIFS after the HE NDP to solicit an HE compressed beamforming and CQI report from the intended HE beamformees in the same TXOP.
-The HE beamformer may send additional BRP Trigger frames to solicit a subset of the HE compressed beamforming and CQI report in the same TXOP as shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).
+An HE beamformer that transmits a broadcast HE NDP Announcement frame shall transmit a BRP Trigger frame a SIFS after the HE NDP to solicit an HE compressed beamforming and CQI report from the intended HE beamformees in the same TXOP.
+The HE beamformer may transmit additional BRP Trigger frames to solicit a subset of the HE compressed beamforming and CQI report in the same TXOP as shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).

-An HE beamformer that transmits an HE NDP Announcement frame and sets the Feedback Type And Ng subfield of a STA Info field to indicate MU shall set the Nc subfield of the STA Info field to a value less than or equal to the minimum of:
+An HE beamformer that transmits an HE NDP Announcement frame shall set the Nc subfield of each STA Info field, except when the HE NDP Announcement frame is individually addressed and SU feedback is requested, to a value less than or equal to the minimum of:

 — The maximum number of supported spatial streams according to the corresponding HE beamformee's Rx HE-MCS Map For ≤ 80 MHz and Rx HE-MCS Map For > 80 MHz subfields in the Supported HE-MCS And NSS Set field of the HE Capabilities element sent by the HE beamformee.